auca/com.122-119/Results.md

 ### Fall 2017

 Grades are not final.
 The grading process is still in progress.
+Your grade can go up or down.

 * [Lecture Examinations](https://drive.google.com/a/auca.kg/file/d/1feVc-wut_8uVwd86qLblfhsGsWwRfvEc/view)
 * [Practice Defence and Projects](https://drive.google.com/a/auca.kg/file/d/1Go9eS93MBdtvxUG05tvURGygv-HHOJfW/view)